 First, I should probably explain what this skin cleanse consisted of—and to do that, I need to give some background on Grigore’s book.
 I hopped on the phone with her a few days before I started my cleanse to learn more about her skin philosophy and why she decided to write the book.
 “I was having such horrific skin reactions in my whole life to everything,” she told me.
 “I couldn’t use soap.
 I couldn’t use what was on the market that was marketed as ‘natural.’
 The revelation I had that is the entire gist of the book, is when I decided—mainly out of desperation—to start using nothing.”
 She went on to explain that she had cut out all of her personal care products to figure out what was making her skin freak out.

 She told me to try olive oil, and if my skin didn’t like that, I could try avocado oil or hazelnut oil.
 I was told to forgo all skin makeup for all three days and supplement my skincare routine with the DIY Detox Mask and Skin Feast Mask from her book.
 “I think that just trying the DIY recipes would go a really, really long way for you,” she said.
 “You don’t want your skin to go into so much shock that you can’t enjoy the time you’re on the cleanse.”
 I ended up picking the middle ground—I had the Cleanser (made with organic rosewater, vegetable glycerin, and tea-tree oil), Toner (organic apple cider vinegar and witch hazel), and Oil Serum (organic avocado oil, geranium oil, turmeric oil, coffee oil) from S.W.
-Basics in my bathroom, so I used those products to cleanse, tone, and moisturize, and then used the Detox Mask and Skin Feast Masks the first and third nights.
-So, onto what happened next…

 The morning of the first day, I decided to be adventurous and try to wash my face with olive oil, which was something Grigore had said she enjoyed and had helped regulate her oily skin.
 I didn’t mind rubbing the oil on my face—it felt nice, actually, and I’ve used enough oil cleansers to be used to the feeling—but when it came time to wash it off, unlike oil cleansers, the olive oil stayed.
 It felt like there was a thin layer of oil on my face, and I did not enjoy the feeling at all.
 I rubbed my face vigorously with my face towel and then put the olive oil back in my kitchen pantry.

 It was, to put it simply, difficult.
 I’m used to my face being an oil slick by lunchtime, but this time, there was no tinted moisturizer to hide behind or powder to soak up the shine.
 Every pore felt completely exposed and visible, and my freckles and dark spots were just begging to be stared at.
 My face felt naked, and I felt extremely uncomfortable—kind of like that dream where you show up in class and realize you only have your underwear on.
 I came home, emotionally exhausted at my self-consciousness, and grudgingly went about making the Detox Mask.

 The chickpea mask did not apply easily.
 I thought it would be like putting hummus on my face.
 Instead, it was crumbly, almost like scone batter, and I ended up making a huge mess in my bathroom sink.
 Oh, and my boyfriend happened to be over, so obviously I made him do the mask with me (“It’s for science!”
 I whined as I forced chickpea batter on his face).
 I left it on until it dried, then rinsed it off and examined my face.
 It definitely felt cleaner, I had to admit.
 And maybe clearer—and brighter, too.

 The next morning, I blearily washed my face with the rosewater cleanser, then peered into the mirror.
 I blinked twice.
 My breakout was gone.
 Disappeared.
 Vanished.
 My forehead was a blank canvas, with nary a bump or hint of a bump in sight.
 Was I dreaming?
 There was clearly the beginning of a massive breakout forming on my forehead before I went to bed.
 Where did it go?!
 “THE CHICKPEAS!
 IT’S THE CHICKPEAS!”
 I screamed gleefully from my bathroom, before remembering my roommate was still home and may have thought I’d gone completely mad (though to be honest, it wouldn’t have been the first time she’d heard me cackling about beauty products to myself).

 Day two was much easier.
 I floated along through the day and even found myself admiring my bare, makeup-less skin in the mirror a few times throughout the day.
 My skin was much less oily than the day before, and I even sort of liked seeing it in its naked state—sunspots, blackheads, and all.
 I felt like my skin and I had crossed a relationship threshold—it was the second time I’d seen it naked in the middle of the day, and it was still weird and uncomfortable, but now also sweet and intimate.
 I decided to let my skin rest that night, and simply cleansed, toned, and moisturized with the S.W.

 By the third day, I was practically begging people to look at my face.
 I felt like a new mom whose child had just said her first word—and it was mama.
 I talked loudly about the skin cleanse I was on in front of my co-workers and may or may not have pulled down the windshield visor in my car a total of five times on the way to work to admire my own complexion.
 To admire my own complexion—yes, I had become one of “those” people.
 My skin was by no means perfect—far from it, in fact.
 My blackheads were still fully visible on my nose, my freckles and sunspots were scattered across my cheeks as usual, but the overall tone and texture of my skin just felt so much cleaner and more balanced.